Recurrence Relations and Dispersive Techniques for Precision Multi-Loop Calculations: Introduction

-During the following decade, Refs.~\citep{Hollik1990, Denner1993} produced comprehensive reviews and explicit one-loop calculations relevant to LEP precision physics, codifying gauge-invariant renormalization schemes and parameter definitions.
+During the following decade, Refs.~\citep{Hollik1990, Denner1993} produced comprehensive reviews and explicit one-loop calculations relevant to CERN's Large Electron-Positron (LEP) collider precision physics, codifying gauge-invariant renormalization schemes and parameter definitions.
 These works became standard references for both theoretical and computational approaches to radiative corrections.
 The extension to two-loop order demanded a deeper algebraic understanding of Feynman integrals.
-Refs.~\citep{Tarasov96, Tarasov97} introduced dimension-recurrence and propagator-power-reduction identities that relate integrals in $d$ and $d\pm2$ dimensions.
+References ~\citep{Tarasov96, Tarasov97} introduced dimension-recurrence and propagator-power-reduction identities that relate integrals in $D$ and $D\pm2$ dimensions.
 These relations enable systematic reduction of higher-rank and higher-dimensional integrals to a minimal set of master integrals.
 This formalism remains foundational for modern two-loop reduction algorithms and underpins most symbolic-manipulation packages used today.
-Concurrently, in \citep{PLB91} a complementary algebraic framework was developed for reducing tensor Feynman integrals to scalar ones using dimension shifting recurrence relations.
+Concurrently, in \citep{PLB91}, a complementary algebraic framework was developed for reducing tensor Feynman integrals to scalar ones using dimension shifting recurrence relations (see also \citep{GG, BGHPS, EGZ} and references therein).

 Analytic evaluation of increasingly complex diagrams soon became infeasible due to the proliferation of mass scales, external invariants, and threshold singularities.
-This challenge prompted the development of semi-analytical and numerical approaches such as sector-decomposition methods, differential-equation (DE) systems for master integrals, and dispersion-relation techniques \citep{Lee, SmrBook, Kotikov}.
+This challenge prompted the development of semi-analytical and numerical approaches such as sector-decomposition methods, differential-equation systems for master integrals, and dispersion-relation techniques \citep{Lee, SmrBook, Kotikov, BSch, BSSch}.
 A major step was the differential-equation approach for master integrals, in which systems of linear equations in kinematic invariants are solved either analytically in canonical ($\varepsilon$-form) basis or numerically using series expansions.
-In \citep{Wasser, Henn} this framework was refined by introducing canonical-basis and uniform-weight formulations, improving both analytic transparency and numerical stability.
+In \citep{Wasser, Henn}, this framework was refined by introducing canonical-basis and uniform-weight formulations, improving both analytic transparency and numerical stability.